AndyMRoberts/hyperspectral-payload/README.md

 ```
 hyperspectral-payload/
 ├── 3D_models/              CAD models (STL) for the payload enclosure and sensor mounts.
+├── calibration_files/      Used by some of the test code in private_repo, not necessary for running but there as an example of the folder structure created during a run.
 ├── figures/                Documentation images, including the system overview photo.
 ├── foxglove/               Foxglove Studio layout configs and generator for live ROS visualization.
+├── private_repo/           Git submodule for development code
 ├── processing/             Offline Jupyter notebooks for post-run HSI data analysis.
 └── ros2_ws/                Main ROS 2 workspace — onboard drivers, processing, and launch files.
+    └── scripts/            Currently scripts for downloading and configuring extra ros2 nodes.
     └── src/
         ├── bringup/        Top-level launch files that start cameras, previews, and related nodes.
         │   └── hsi_bringup/